-Socialization is also important to begin from a young age to avoid fearful behavior towards other dogs.
+Socialization is also important for Goldendoodles.
+It is better to begin from a young age to avoid fearful behavior towards other dogs.

 The 101 on Goldendoodle Health

-With a lifespan of 10 to 15 years, you can expect this designer dog to live a long and healthy life.
+As pointed out in the first paragraph with a life span of 10 to 15 years, you can expect Golden-doodle to live a long and healthy life.
 But alas, no breed is free of a few health problems.

 For the Goldendoodle, these are the most common issues they can potentially inherit.